Here is a selection of the most frequently asked questions which may also be of assistance to you as you start to make your plans:

 Do I need a visa?
 How long can I stay?

 Visas are not required for UK passport holders travelling to South Africa, Botswana, Namibia, Canada, Argentina or New Zealand.
 Visitor visas are required for the USA (costing US$14) and Australia which can be applied for electronically.
 Visitor visas for Zimbabwe can be obtained on the border.
 In order to travel you normally require a passport with at least three months, or preferably six months, remaining after your proposed return date.
-More information and application details can be found on the UK passport agencies website ukpa.gov.uk, or at some Post Offices.
+More information and application details can be found on the UK passport agencies website ukpa.gov.uk.

 Can you book vehicles with access for people with reduced mobility?